mohammadr8za/CMC-SC/readme.md

 Code for **CMC-SC: Cross-Modal Contextualized ASR Spelling Correction via BERT and WavLM Using a Soft-Fusion Framework** accepted at ICNLSP 2025.

+Models' checkpoints (Detection and Spelling Correction) will be added to this repository soon.
 ---

 ## Repository Contents